 Over the ages the city has been and continues to be fashioned, whilst maintaining a remarkable aesthetic homogeneity.
 Just as you could land anywhere and France and know that you are in France, so it is with the hodge-podge of quartiers that comprise Paris.
-Parisian-style permeates the whole.
+Parisian style permeates the whole.
 There are tree-lined boulevards, cafés on every street corner, sumptuous edifices, and ornate public parks.
-All of these exist within a dense historical continuum, where some event in recorded history took place wherever you happen to be standing.
+All of these exist within a dense historical continuum.
+Some recorded event took place wherever you happen to be standing.

 So it is that I experience life in Paris as luxe.
 While some may conceive of luxury as a shopping spree on the rue du Faubourg Saint-Honoré, I feel exaltation in the art of just looking around, as opposed to only looking ahead or at my smartphone.
-Over the past twenty years of living in Paris, not a day has gone by when I have not snapped (or felt like snapping) a photo souvenir.
-My fascination fails to fade.
+Over the past twenty years of living in Paris, not a day has gone by when I have not snapped (or felt like snapping) a photo.
+What I thought was so familiar to me suddenly appears in a new light or at a new angle, and I marvel anew.